odelariva-gis/Urban-API-Repo/README.md

 generated](./image6.png){width="6.5in"
 height="1.2173611111111111in"}

-3. After both have downloaded, you can check to ensure that both have successfully been installed.
-Do the following steps:
+3. After both have downloaded, ensuring that both have successfully been installed is simple to do:

     a.
 In the command window, type:

         i.  [python]{.mark}

     b.
-Next, lets call both libraries to ensure they are accessible.
+Next, both libraries will be called to ensure they are
-        Type in the following:
+        accessible:

         i.  [import sgqlc]{.mark}

         ii. [import]{.mark} [openpyxl]{.mark}

     c.
-If no errors arise, simply type the following to exit the python
+If no errors arise, the python window may be closed by typing:
-        window:

         i.  [exit()]{.mark}

+    d.
+If errors do arise, follow steps 1 and 2 in this section again to ensure that the correct libraries have been downloaded.

 ### Downloading API Schema (if not included, or outdated)

-Next we will need to download the Urban API schema, the Urban API Schema allows SGQLC to create the queries that Urban API requires.
+Next the Urban API schema will be downloaded.
+This schema allows SGQLC to create the queries that Urban API requires.

-1. This next step will download the urban_api_schema.py into the folder where you currently directory is, we change this with the following
+1. This next step will download the urban_api_schema.py into the folder that is currently the active directory, this may be changed with the following command:
-    command:

     a.  [cd c:\\your_folder_path_here]{.mark}

     b.
-Now your folder path is set, and anything you download (or open) will come from this folder.
+Now the new folder path is set, and anything downloaded will come from this folder.
 This will be useful when we open Jupyter notebooks.

-2. Write the following command in the same Python command window:
+2. Write the following command when opening Python command window:

     a.  [sgqlc -codegen schema urban_api_schema.json
         urban_api_schema.py]{.mark}y

 ![](./image7.png){width="6.5in" height="0.7145833333333333in"}

-3. Check your folder path and ensure that the urban_api_schema.py was successfully downloaded.
-You should see the file in the URL that you changed to in the previous steps.
+3. Check the folder path and ensure that the urban_api_schema.py was successfully downloaded.
+A file in the URL that was changed to in the previous steps should be visible.

-## Setting up Folder Structure
+### Setting up Folder Structure

-Next, we will create our folder structure to ensure that the necessary files are in the right locations.
-Follow these steps to ensure your folder structure is accurate.
+Next, we will create the folder structure to ensure that the necessary files are in the correct locations.
+Follow these steps to ensure that the folder structure is accurate.

 1. Required files will include: